jeffreyguo/SS-Behat-quicksetup/README.md

 that you're on the [latest driver](https://code.google.com/p/selenium/downloads/list), since the download link above might be out of date.

-We need to generate a token so the browser and commandline calls can interact with a "shared secret":

-	php framework/cli-script.php dev/generatesecuretoken path=mysite/_config/behat.yml

 Now install the SilverStripe project as usual by opening it in a browser and following the instructions.
 Protip: You can skip this step by using `[SS_DATABASE_CHOOSE_NAME]` in a global [`_ss_environment.php`](http://doc.silverstripe.org/framework/en/topics/environment-management)